mkayer/mkayer/README.md

 ### Hi there 👋

-:dog: I am a newbie on Github and to coding.. but aspire to be crackling soon :smile:
+:dog: I am relatively new on Github and to coding.. but aspire to be crackling soon :smile:
 🔭 I’m currently working on system designing <br>
 🌱 I’m currently learning Python <br>
 👯 I’m looking to collaborate on projects once I am up to speed